AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans: Exploring

 \paragraph{The programming languages in \thedataset{}} \Cref{tab:agent_file_composition} shows the composition of \thedataset{} by agent, focusing on the most frequently occurring programming languages.
 This table is based on a classification of file extensions.
 The category \emph{Config Files} includes Dockerfiles, \texttt{.ini} files, etc., the category \emph{Data Files} includes \texttt{.json} files, \texttt{.csv} files, etc., and the category \emph{Other} includes other programming languages.
 (See \cref{appendix:file_categorization} for more details on the classification.)
 Each programming language in the \emph{Other} category constitutes less than 1\% of the files in \thedataset{}.

 The dataset is dominated by JavaScript, TypeScript, and Python, which is not surprising.
-It is surprising the most popular language varies by agent: TypeScript for Claude Code, Python for Codex, and JavaScript for Cursor Agent.
+It is surprising the most popular language varies by agent: TypeScript for Claude Code and Cursor Agent and Python for Codex.
 Markdown is one of the top extensions, which shows that agents are frequently tasked with writing documentation.
 Finally, apart from JavaScript, other web technologies such as HTML, PHP, CSS, Dart are also well represented.

 Although they are a small portion of the dataset, there is a non-trivial amount of activity with several low-resource languages. \Cref{tab:low_resource_langs} reports file counts for these languages by agent.
 The numbers indicate that OCaml, Julia, Fortran, and Scala programmers use Claude Code disproportionately more than the other two agents.
-However, Cursor Agent seems to be used more by D programmers.
+D stands out as the most active low-resource language, with substantial file counts across Claude Code and Cursor Agent.